-b or --beautify — output indented code; when passed, additional

 by default because it seems safe and saves a few hundred bytes on some

-libs that I tested it on, but pass --no-seqs to disable it.
+libs that I tested it on, but pass --no-seqs

---no-dead-code — by default, UglifyJS will remove code that is
+— by default, UglifyJS will remove code that is

-obviously unreachable (code that follows a return, throw, break or
+obviously unreachable (code that follows a return

-continue statement and is not a function/variable declaration).
+statement and is not a function/variable declaration).
 Pass

 this option to disable this optimization.

--nc or --no-copyright — by default, uglifyjs will keep the initial
+— by default, uglifyjs

 comment tokens in the generated code (assumed to be copyright information